 This cross-sectional study was conducted at Benha University Hospital, in the department of obstetrics and gynecology, early cancer detection unit (BUECDU).
-The study enrolled 77 sexually active women, aged between 20 and 65 years, who presented with leucorrhoea post-coital chronic or bleeding/spotting and intermenstrual bleeding/spotting.
+The study enrolled 77 sexually active women, aged between 20 and 65 years, who presented with leucorrhoea chronic or post-coital bleeding/spotting and intermenstrual bleeding/spotting.
 The study was conducted from May 2022 to May 2023.